vogo/go-linux-tool/README.md

 License
 -------

-goprocinfo is distributed under the MIT license.
+go-linux-tool is distributed under the MIT license.